camaraproject/Commonalities/documentation/API-design-guidelines.md

     url: {apiRoot}/number-verification/v0.3
 ```

-This allows for test and usage of initial API versions as they are evolving rapidly, e.g. /qod/v0.10, or /qod/v0.11alpha1.
+This allows for both test and commercial usage of initial API versions as they are evolving rapidly, e.g. `/qod/v0.10alpha1`, `/qod/v0.10rc1`, or `/qod/v0.10`.
 However, it should be acknowledged that any initial API version may change.

 ### 5.3 API versions throughout the release process